ennis/planitia/HOUDINI_VEX.md

 	@P  			// current point position
 	@ptnum 			// index of the current point (when iterating over points)
+	@primnum			// index of the current primitive (when iterating over primitives)

 `geoself()`: handle to current geometry